CQCL/pytket-docs/manual/manual_circuit.rst

     print(c.get_commands())

 ..
+[Cowt2020] Cowtan, A. and Dilkes, S. and Duncan and R., Simmons, W and Sivarajah, S., 2020.
+Phase Gadget Synthesis for Shallow Circuits.
+Electronic Proceedings in Theoretical Computer Science
+..
+[Shen2004] V.V.
+Shende and S.S.
+Bullock and I.L.
+Markov, 2004.
+Synthesis of quantum-logic circuits. {IEEE} Transactions on Computer-Aided Design of Integrated Circuits and Systems
+..
 [Aaro2004] Aaronson, S. and Gottesman, D., 2004.
 Improved Simulation of Stabilizer Circuits.
 Physical Review A, 70(5), p.052328.
 ..
 [Brav2005] Bravyi, S. and Kitaev, A., 2005.
 Universal quantum computation with ideal Clifford gates and noisy ancillas.
 Physical Review A, 71(2), p.022316.
 ..
 [Brav2012] Bravyi, S. and Haah, J., 2012.
 Magic-state distillation with low overhead.
 Physical Review A, 86(5), p.052329.